Fire Science Technology

 (3 contact hours)

-FIRE 2205 Fire Service Hydraulics (CTAG) 2 Credits
+FIRE 2205 Fire Service Hydraulics 2 Credits

 This course introduces students to the principles, practices, and calculations involved in the safe and efficient delivery of an uninterrupted supply of water, foam, and other extinguishing agents to the fireground.
 Topics include drafting water, velocity and discharge, friction loss, engine and nozzle pressures as they relate to fire streams, and fire pump testing.
 This course provides instruction commensurate with selected portions of NFPA Standard 1001, the standard on Firefighter Professional Qualifications.